richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         nagios::host { "ntp server: }
     }

-This works but the major drawback is that you need to write a new assembly script each time you use it, and there's all those intermediate files in a build directory to manage.
-In short it's complex and hard to follow.
+This works but the major drawback is that you need to write a new assembly script each time you use it.
+Also there are the intermediate files and a build directory to worry about.
+This can make it a little hard to follow which isn't a good look for your modules.

 Having implemented this stitching pattern more than enough times I started to think about the practicality of moving to a more data-oriented model, where the